Table of contents

 It’s clear that companies, both big and small, need a lot more than just a great product or service to survive today.
 They also need adaptability, resilience, and a solid base of loyal customers.

 According to a recent report by Forrester, resilient firms grew at 2.4 times their industry average.
-The report also found that some of the most notable traits these firms had was their strong emotional bond with their existing customers, and their ability to serve them, even when others couldn’t.
+The report also found that some of the most notable traits these firms had were their strong emotional bond with their existing customers, and their ability to serve them, even when others couldn’t.

 Why customer service is such a crucial aspect of a small business’ growth strategy

 When you’re running a small business, the experience every customer (or prospect) has with your brand has a staggering impact on your revenue.
 And the price you pay for providing poor customer service can be far worse than you can imagine.

 Hiver’s recent customer support survey found that:

 - 70% of consumers will advise their friends and colleagues against buying your product or service after a negative customer service experience.

 - 60% of consumers will switch to an alternate brand after just 2-3 bad customer support experiences.